Spirostomum: Morphology and anatomy

-Table 1 A summary of characteristics of the eight true morphospecies belong to the genus adapted from the information provided Boscaro et al. (2014).
 Information regarding S. caudatum and S. semivirescens is minimal as there is a lack of knowledge and research on these two species.
 Please note that these findings are based on the specimens observed by the researchers mentioned and thus, when observing the description of organisms in other primary literature, there may be slight differences between the numbers mentioned in this table and the numbers observed in other articles.
 Both should be considered true as these ranges can be adjusted to include smaller or larger organisms in the various species.